Sir James Wright, 1st Baronet

-Sir James Wright, 1st Baronet (1730 – 8 March 1804) was an English diplomat and art collector who served as the Minister Resident of Great Britain to Venice from 1766 to 1774.
+Sir James Wright, 1st Baronet (1717 – 8 March 1804) was an English diplomat and art collector who served as the Minister Resident of Great Britain to Venice from 1766 to 1774.

 Background

-He was the son of James Wright of Warwick (d.
-1754) and Mary Huband (1700 – 1768).
+Wright was the son of Thomas Wright and Mary Huband.
 He is usually referred to as gentleman, but may have been an attorney at law by training or profession.

-Wright's parents were married on 20 May 1728 in Ipsley, Worcester, England.
-He was baptised on 8 April 1730 at Warwick, St. Mary, Warwickshire, England.
-He had a brother, John (1729 – probably died young), and two sisters, Mary (1734 – about 1807) and Jane (1736 – about 1765).
-His sister Mary Wright married Rice Charleton, an English physician, medical researcher, and Fellow of the Royal Society on 11 November 1759 at Walcot St. Swithin, Somerset, England.
-His sister Jane Wright married John Moore, Archbishop of Canterbury (26 April 1730 – 18 January 1805) on 29 April 1763 at Walcot St. Swithin, Somerset, England.

-His father, James Wright of Warwick, purchased his wife's sisters' shares of the manor Hurstborne, and owned lands on Cubbington and Butlers Marston.

-Huband family

-His maternal grandparents were Sir John Huband, 2nd Baronet of Ipsley Court in Warwickshire and Rhoda, eldest daughter of Sir Thomas Broughton, Baronet of Broughton in the county of Stafford by Rhoda, daughter of John Amcotts of Aisthorpe in Lincolnshire, Esq. by Rhoda, daughter of Thomas Hussey of Caythorpe, eldest son of Sir Edward Hussey, 1st Baronet and Elizabeth Anton, daughter of George Anton of Lincoln, and Member of Parliament for Grantham, by Rhoda (d.
-11 Oct.
-1686), daughter and coheiress of Thomas Chapman, Draper of Soper Lane, London and Wormley, Hertfordshire, who married secondly as his second wife Ferdinando Fairfax, 2nd Lord Fairfax of Cameron.

-His mother also had a sister named Rhoda, Dame Rhoda Delves alias Cotes.
+Wright was baptised on 18 January 1717.
+He went to school in Warwick, then attended Trinity College, Cambridge.
+He married Catherine Stapleton, daughter of William Stapleton.

 First period in Italy, courtier

 Wright and his wife Catherine first visited Venice in December 1758.
 An encounter there with Lady Mary Wortley Montagu led to an introduction to John Stuart, 3rd Earl of Bute, and his wife Mary, daughter of Lady Mary.

 The couple apparently had a close marriage.
 It was observed by Lady Mary, during the time in Venice the two of them comforted each other over the loss of their stillborn child.
 It put her in mind of the Butes, friends whose company she enjoyed: and Catherine Wright became her correspondent.

 Wright was from that time on good terms with Lord Bute, who became Prime Minister in 1762, the relationship being described by William Bodham Donne as "private friend".
 Wright was a Groom of the Bedchamber to George III from 21 December 1762 to 30 May 1801.
 He was knighted on 3 July 1766.